 Speaking

-Dr. Shapiro's entertaining and inspiring keynote presentations are well received by children and adults in schools, corporate and nonprofit events, conferences, libraries, bookstores, colleges, and other venues.
+Dr. Shapiro's entertaining and inspiring Piglet Mindset presentations are well received by children and adults in schools, colleges, corporate and nonprofit events, conferences, libraries, bookstores, and other venues.
 Dr. Shapiro also speaks about many aspects of caring for disabled and senior pets for pet parents, rescuers, and for veterinarians at both in-person and virtual conferences.

-Following the PowerPoint presentation that is packed with musical videos and motivational stories, my dog Piglet and his deaf blind baby brother Georgie are on hand to show their enthusiasm for connecting and enjoying life with a growth mindset, which we call a Piglet Mindset.
+Following the PowerPoint presentation that is packed with musical videos and motivational stories, my dog Piglet and his deaf blind baby brother Georgie are on hand to demonstrate how we communicate with them through tap and touch signals.
+The boys bring their enthusiasm for connecting and enjoying life in the most heartwarming way.

 This is a light, refreshing, motivational presentation that has something for everyone.

-It is helpful (but not required) for attendees to visit our website, pigletmindset.org , and follow along on Piglet's social media pages and read our books to become familiar with Piglet, so they'll be looking forward to our presentation.
+It is helpful (but not required) for attendees to visit our website, pigletmindset.org, follow along on Piglet's social media pages, and read our books to become familiar with Piglet, so they'll be looking forward to our presentation with great enthusiasm!

 For Pet Parents and Children

 Pet parents have a never ending list of questions about how to best care for their pets, especially when they are disabled or elderly.
 Dr. Shapiro offers presentations covering a wide range of relevant topics.
-Both in person and virtual webinar style talks are available and are adaptable to small groups, pet related conferences, fundraisers, and other events.
-These talks are also ideal for classrooms, camps, birthday parties, as they are all adaptable for children.
+Both in person and virtual webinar style talks are available and are adaptable to small groups, pet, rescue, and animal welfare related conferences, and fundraising events.
+These talks are also ideal for classrooms, camps, and birthday parties, as they are all adaptable for children.

 Topics include: